WMAN-guild/wman/index.markdown

 What WMAN produces is as diverse as what it explores.

-WMAN builds researche, thoughts as much as plastic forms such as performance, sculpture, image or text.
+WMAN builds researchs, thoughts as much as plastic forms such as performance, sculpture, image or text.

 WMAN is made up of a core group of six artists : Arthur Debert, Alix Desaubliaux, Lucie Desaubliaux, Valentin Godard, Léo Gouhier & Carin Klonowski.